 Thomson, Rogers’ personal injury lawyer Kate Cahill, provides tips on how to manage medical malpractice and products liability cases at the Will Davidson Products Liability Litigation Conference.
-View PowerPoint Presentation below:
+View PowerPoint Presentation: Tips on Managing a Medical Malpractice/Products Liability Case

 Every year a number of newborns, small but significant in absolute terms, suffer avoidable brain injury during labour and delivery caused by poor obstetrical care.
 The losses are serious, with many suffering profound disability from cerebral palsy.
 Many have winnable cases, yet few are pursued.
 More is needed to overcome the medical and legal obstacles … Continued